juancruzsosa/torchero/documentation/source/index.rst

     :target: https://torchero.readthedocs.io/en/latest/?badge=latest
     :alt: Documentation Status

-**Torchero** is a library that works on top of *PyTorch* framework built for facilitate training of Neural Networks.
+**Torchero** is a library that works on top of the *PyTorch* framework built to facilitate the training of Neural Networks.

 Features
 --------

-It provides tools and utilities to
+It provides tools and utilities to:

-- Setup a training process in few lines of code.
+- Set up a training process in a few lines of code.
-- Comes pre-built with several of metrics to monitor the training performance and display them in a handy progress bar.
+- Monitor the training performance by checking several prebuilt metrics on a handy progress bar.
-- If it's required, it integrates with *TensorBoard* to visualize those metrics in an online manner with a minimal setup.
+- Integrate a dashboard with *TensorBoard* to visualize those metrics in an online manner with a minimal setup.
-- Adaptability to add functionality via Callbacks.
+- Add custom functionality via Callbacks.

 .. toctree::
    :maxdepth: 2